billhu0/billhu-hexo-blog/source/_posts/06_hexo.md

  hexo s   # this is the same as 'hexo server'
 ```

-The `hexo g` command transfers your raw data (including posts, pages in markdown and other formats) into something that can be viewed on web.
+The `hexo g` command transfers your raw data (including posts, pages in markdown and other formats) into html, css and js files that can be viewed on web.

 And `hexo s` can let you preview the website by visiting `localhost://4000` with your browser.
 If the command fails, enter `npm install hexo-server --save` and try again.